CommitBART: A Large Pre-trained Model for GitHub Commits: CommitBART

 \subsection{Model Architecture}

 \tool follows the architecture of BART~\cite{lewis2019bart} and we adopt the parameters of PLBART~\cite{ahmad2021unified} to accelerate the training process.
 Since a commit usually consists of multiple different components such as the commit message, the updated code statements marked with ``+'', the deleted code statements marked with ``-'' and their context statements.
 To distinguish each component, we introduce some additional segment identifiers.
 Specifically, we define the identifier ``[MSG]'' at the start of a commit message $M=\{m_0,m_1,...,m_i\}$ and ``[FILE]'' for file path $F=\{f_0,f_1,...,f_j\}$ where $i$ and $j$ denote the number of $M$ and $F$ word tokens respectively.
-Similarly, we also define the identifier ``[CODE]'' at the start of the code to distinguish from the message and file path.
+Similarly, we also define the identifier ``[CODE]'' at the start of the code to distinguish it from the message and file path.
 In addition, to distinguish the deleted code statements and the updated statements, we further add the identifiers (``[NEG]''/``[END]'') and (``[POS]''/``[END]'') between the start and end of these deleted/updated statements for distinction.
 Hence, generally, the code in the commit can be represented as follows:

 where $c$ denotes the context statement and $c_0$ is the first token in $c$.
 Furthermore, $n^{i}/n^{i^{'}}$ and $p^{j}/p^{j^{'}}$ are the deleted and updated code statements respectively.
-We utilize the segment embedding to embed these segments for ensuring the model understand and incorporate information well.
+We utilize segment embedding to embed these segments to ensure the model understands and incorporates information well.
 Hence, the input embedding representation for the model is constructed by summing the corresponding token, segment and positional embeddings.